 F. Stand PowerStick upright for 15 minutes to dry.

 G. Apply a new coat of dielectric grease to both USB ports & the PowerSprings.
-(The little springs in the two sockets at the bottom of the PowerStick.)
+(The springs in the two sockets at the bottom of the PowerStick.)

 H. Store PowerStick in your home where the humidity and temperature are controlled.
 Do NOT store PowerStick on your boat.